 - Local dentist reviews

 If someone is ready to schedule a dental appointment (whether or not it’s with your office), they have transactional intent.
-These searches are likely to bring up Google’s “local pack” search results, so make sure your Google My Business page is properly optimized.
+For local dental SEO, this is the holy grail search.
+These searches are likely to bring up Google’s “local pack” search results, so make sure your dental office Google My Business page is properly optimized.

 - Same day dental appointments near me

 You will find that this is the most common type of search to lead people to your website.
 These are people simply trying to find their way to your dental office’s website (and many of them may already be patients of yours).
 They may just be typing your web address into their search bar by mistake, or searching for your business name if they are unsure what your web address actually is.
 Don’t take for granted that you will rank highly for your own name or that search results will point to your home page.
 Make sure that people who search specifically for you can find you easily.

 Match your content to the search intent

 Once you know the reason behind a keyword search, it is important to match up the most appropriate content to that search intent.
 If someone is searching for information about, you don’t want them to end up on your appointment scheduling page, at least not yet.
 They simply aren’t ready for that step.
 Similarly, a search with transactional intent that leads them to your Mission Statement page is going to force them to take extra steps to contact you for an appointment.

 SEO is one of the most important, and most challenging, topics in dental marketing.
 Download your copy of The Definitive Guide to Improving Your Dental SEO and get an in-depth explanation of dental search engine marketing and how it can help you reach your practice growth goals.